-Storm King Art Center is a 500-acre outdoor museum, where visitors experience large-scale sculpture under open sky.
-We strongly recommend you download our free digital guide on the Bloomberg Connects app (available on the Apple Store, Google Play, or at https://www.bloombergconnects.org/).
-Here you'll find photos, videos, audio recordings, maps, suggested routes, activities for children and families, and more.
+Storm King Art Center is a 500-acre outdoor museum where visitors experience large-scale sculpture under open sky.
+We strongly recommend you download our free digital guide on the Bloomberg Connects app, via the QR code here.
+You'll find photos, videos, audio recordings, maps, suggested routes, activities for children and families, and more.
 Use the app to plan your visit, then easily access helpful insights onsite.
 Afterward, use it in the classroom to dive deeper into your favorite works.
-You and your students can learn more about Storm King's environmental stewardship, collection, and community connections in this brief Oral History video, featuring Storm King President John P. Stern.
+You and your students can also learn more about Storm King's environmental stewardship, collection, and community connections in this brief video featuring Storm King President John P. Stern.